heremaps/msdkui-ios/Documentation/Guides/UserGuide.md

 Now, we are ready to start guidance by calling the helper method `startGuidanceSimulation(route: route!)`.

 >**Note:** You can use the HERE Mobile SDK to start _simulated_ guidance.
 For implementation details, please check the example's code.
-During the development phase, it is usually more convenient to simulate the navigation experience along the provided route - so that we can quickly see how the `GuidanceManeuverView` changes it's content in real-time.
+During the development phase, it is usually more convenient to simulate the navigation experience along the provided route - so that we can quickly see how the `GuidanceManeuverView` changes its content in real-time.

 <center><p>
   <img src="./Images/primer_guidance.png" width="250"/>